-This year the charity component, for the YMCA Challenged Children Project (CCP), also included a Charity Shots, on the par-3 7th (Hynd) and 12th (YMCA and Mercedes-Benz Japan).
-On no. 7 those who donated 1,000 yen and hit the green received a bottle of wine, on no. 12 they received a sleeve of golf balls.
+This year the charity component, for the YMCA Challenged Children Project (CCP), also included a Charity Shot on the par-3 12th (YMCA and Mercedes-Benz Japan).
+On no. 12 those who donated 1,000 yen and hit the green received a sleeve of golf balls.
 Same as last year, there were also charity boxes in the party room.
-The surplus from sponsor cash will be donated to Bob Grondine's charity "Room to Read".

-The Charity activities brought in a total of ca 220,000 yen, compared to 650,000 yen last year when the sponsor cash produced a significant surplus.
+The Charity activities brought in a total of ca 150,000 yen, compared to 220,000 yen last year.

-• Proposal: same charity activities as this year, but if sufficient (more) cash sponsor money, not give all to charity but keep some in a reserve fund.
+• Proposal: Same charity activities as this year, but if sufficient (more) cash sponsor money, not give all to charity but keep some in a reserve fund.